Classes

 art@saintmarys.us

 MusicStudents in grades K-8 receive music instruction once a week.
 They learn about music in various ways, including history, theory, culture, vocabulary, and general knowledge of music.
 During music class, the students are prepared for their individual Class Masses, Las Posadas, and May Procession.
-They also participate in a class sing-off, Christmas choir (virtual), and Spring "Musical" performance.
+They also participate in a class sing-off, Christmas choir, and Spring Musical performance.

 Jen Rizzio